rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 11*: The strict outranking digraph oriented by its best and worst choice recommendations

 The grey arrows in Fig.11, like the one between actions 'a4' and 'a1', represent indeterminate preferential situations.
 Action 'a1' appears hence to be rather incomparable to all the other, except action 'a7'.
-It may be interesting to compare this result with a Copeland ranking of the underlying performance tableau (see :ref:`Ranking-tutorial-label`).
+It may be interesting to compare this result with a Copeland ranking of the underlying performance tableau (see :ref:`Ranking-Tutorial-label`).

 >>> g.showHTMLPerformanceHeatmap(colorLevels=5, ndigits=0,
 ...
 Correlations=True, rankingRule='Copeland')